aabid2947/PvPingMcv01/TEBEX_INTEGRATION.md

 - `packages`: Array of package IDs to include in this category
 - `order`: Numeric value to sort categories (lower numbers appear first)

-### Editing Categories After Deployment
+### Editing Categories

-To modify categories after deployment:
+To modify categories:

 1. Edit the `store-categories.json` file
 2. Update the categories array with your desired changes
-3. Upload the modified file to your server's `/public` directory
+3. Save the file to the `public` directory
-4. The store will automatically use the new categories on page refresh

 ### Dynamic Category System